-Send emails from an alias
+Send emails from a Gmail alias

 Mailshake sends your campaigns from one of the Google account's you've connected.
 By creating an alias in Gmail, you can send Mailshake campaigns from most any other email provider such us outlook.com.
 The video above walks through the whole process, but here are some frequently asked questions: